Asthma medications: Know your options

 Allergy shots.
 Allergy shots (immunotherapy) may be an option if you have allergic asthma that can't be controlled by avoiding triggers.
-You'll begin with skin tests to determine which allergens trigger your asthma symptoms.
+You begin with skin tests to determine which allergens trigger your asthma symptoms.
 Then you'll get a series of injections containing small doses of those allergens.

-You generally receive injections once a week for a few months, and then once a month for three to five years.
+You generally receive injections once a week for a few months, and then once a month for 3 to 5 years.
 In some cases, immunotherapy can be done more quickly.
 Over time, you should lose your sensitivity to the allergens.

 Allergy medications.
 These include oral and nasal spray antihistamines and decongestants, as well as corticosteroid and cromolyn nasal sprays.
-Allergy medications are available over-the-counter and in prescription form.
+Allergy medications are available in nonprescription and prescription form.
 They can help with allergic symptoms such as a runny nose, itchy eyes, congestion, sneezing and sinus pressure, but aren't substitutes for asthma medications.